Spyder-Academy/spyderacademy/content/tools/volume-price-analysis/index.md

 - **Large Spread Candle with Large Volume:** Indicates a strong bullish or bearish candle with substantial volume support.
 - **Large Upper Wick with High Selling Volume:** Highlights a potential inverted hammer or shooting star pattern, signaling bearish sentiment.
 - **Large Lower Wick with High Buying Volume:** Suggests a potential hammer pattern, indicating bullish sentiment.
+- **Anomoly Candles:** Suggests an anomoly in the market, usually occuring when there is a wide candle spread on low volume, or tiny candle spread on high volume.
+- **Declining Volume:** Suggests a movement in price on declining volume when the volume is lower than the preceding candle.
+Candles are made opaque in this situation - signaling the weakening in strength of the move.
 - **Hanging Man Patterns:** Recognizes bullish and bearish hammer candles, providing additional context to potential trend reversals.

 ## Leveraging the VPA Indicator for Trading